New Launch Reviews Parc Esta Review: Opposite MRT, Close To Paya Lebar Quarter

 The bathroom is averagely sized and is in keeping with what you’d expect nowadays.
 Strangely enough, the bathroom is located opposite the kitchen (with the study in between the bathroom and master bedroom).
 This means you do not have direct access to the bathroom from your bedroom!
 I understand that if the bathroom is isolated it is better for when you have guests over, but unless you have guests over all the time I would very much prefer to have the bathroom right next to the bedroom instead.

-The biggest downside to the bigger kitchen space is that it has to come at the expense from somewhere else, which in this case is the dining room.
+The biggest downside to the bigger kitchen space is that it has to come at the expense of somewhere else, which in this case is the dining room.
 From here you can see just how little space there is for it.
 It’ll probably be better to try and extend the kitchen counter and use it as a dining table as well.

 The living room space isn’t terribly big as well, but it is adequate for the usual suspects like the couch, coffee table and (small) TV console.